 All quality-oriented support teams will, sooner or later, find themselves in the position when they need to start assessing the quality of their support interactions by doing internal conversation reviews.
 There is no other way of knowing whether your agents deliver the same customer experiences across all support channels.

 So, the question of whether we should start doing conversation reviews quickly evolves into the question of whether to do those reviews in spreadsheets or invest in a dedicated customer service quality assurance tool.

 Spreadsheets are usually enough for small teams with low conversation volumes, as long as the maintenance of the document doesn’t take up the largest part of the time dedicated to internal feedback.
 For large teams, data management can eat away more than 70% of the review time, which is why they often opt for dedicated software.

 QA tools like Klaus save time on conversation reviews as they:

 The benefits of using a dedicated conversation review tool are substantial for all customer service teams.
-That’s why more and more teams prefer support QA tools to spreadsheets - especially as Klaus lets you review 10 conversations per week for free, making it a reasonable choice for smaller teams, too.
+That’s why more and more teams prefer support QA tools to spreadsheets, making it a reasonable choice for smaller teams, too.

 To conclude our answers to the most burning questions about customer service quality: if you want to see your business thrive, you need to pay attention to your support team’s performance.